The right Contact Relationship Management (CRM) system can help your law firm run more efficiently; it can also streamline your marketing activities.

 You will have to do some research into software that is a good fit with your existing storage and record-keeping systems.
 Many of today’s options are industry specific and can be tailored to a variety of individual preferences.

-Using a CRM to Track Your Mailings
+Using a Contact Relationship Management (CRM) System to Track Your Mailings

 You can track mailings to specific groups of existing and past clients for cross-selling and upgrading purposes.
 You can also target groups of clients in your database who fit the criteria for other services, such as a real estate client who needs estate planning.
 These letters can be invitations to attend information sessions or for a complimentary consultation.